 When you find yourself rummaging through your closet, trying to pick out the perfect dress to wear to an upcoming wedding on your calendar, take note that there are a handful of colors you should avoid so that you don't find yourself committing any attendee faux pas like getting mistaken for the bride, a bridesmaid, or even just a guest who stumbled into the wrong party.
-So go ahead, lay out all of your options, and hang back up any dresses that are one of these colors, lest you transgress and become that guest.
+So go ahead, lay out all of your options, and immediately eliminate any dresses that are one of these colors, lest you transgress and become that guest.

 1. Let's Start With the Obvious

 Itching to wear a gorgeous white dress you just purchased?
-Put it back in your closet ASAP.
-While it may sound like the number-one wedding-guest faux pas that everyone should know, some people forget it or ignore the rule and show up in a pearly-white wedding-guest dress.
-Of course, there's always an exception, so if the bride has called for all guests to wear white, go ahead and bust out that LWD.
+Nope.
+Put that back in your closet ASAP.
+While it may sound like the number one wedding-guest faux pas that everyone should know, some people forget it or ignore the rule and show up in a pearly-white wedding guest dress.
+Of course, there's always an exception, so if—and only if—the bride has called for all guests to wear white, go ahead and bust out that LWD.

 2. A Color Close to White

-Steer clear of off-white, beige, champagne, cream, or any other super-light color that could be mistaken for white when the lights are dim and the people around you are toasting drink number three.
+Steer clear of off-white, eggshell, beige, champagne, cream, or any other super-light color that could be mistaken for white when the lights are dim and the people around you are toasting drink number three, kapiche?

 3. The Color the Bridesmaids Are Wearing